-St Clarus of Aquitaine, also known as Clair, was an evangelizing bishop in the Aquitaine region of modern France.
-Martyr.
+St Clarus of Aquitaine, also known as Clair, was an evangelizing bishop in the Aquitaine region of modern France who died as a Martyr.

 Blessed Herculanus of Piegare

-Blessed Herculanus of Piegare was born at Piegare, Italy and died of natural causes in 1541 AD.
-He was noted by Franciscan preacher and later beatified by Pope Blessed Pius IX on 1860 AD.
+Blessed Herculanus of Piegare was born in Piegare, Italy and died of natural causes in 1541 AD.
+He was a noted Franciscan preacher who after death was beatified by Pope Blessed Pius IX in 1860 AD.

 Saint Agapetus of Ruthenia